Zach "Ziggy" Veach is a race car driver for Andretti Autosport in the NTT IndyCar Series.

 - Finished 15th in NTT IndyCar Series point standings for Andretti Autosport with best finish of fourth at Long Beach

-- Recorded top five finish at Gateway and led his first laps in the series
+- Top Five finish at Gateway and led his first laps in the series

 - Finished fourth in the Indy Lights presented by Cooper Tires standins for Belardi Auto Racing with three wins, including two victories in the final three events (Watkins Glen and WeatherTech Raceway Laguna Seca)